objectionary/eo/README.md

 IN$:
 ```
 ##### `if` Attribute
-The `if` attribute object is used for value substitution based on some condition which can be evaluated as a `bool` object.
+The `if` attribute object is used for value substitution based on a condition that can be evaluated as a `bool` object.
 The `if` attribute object has two free attributes:
 1. `t` for the substitution in case if the base `bool` object is `true`.
 2. `f` for the substitution in case if the base `bool` object is `false`.

-If the `if` attibute object is fully applied (i.e. all the free attributes are bound), its `@` (phi) attribute contains the resulting substitution.
+If the `if` attribute object is fully applied (i.e. all the free attributes are bound), its `@` (phi) attribute contains the resulting substitution.
 ###### Example
 ```
 +package sandbox